akash202004/Weather-Explore/README.md

 ## Features
 - Search for weather conditions of any city worldwide.
 - View current weather details including temperature and weather description.
-- Fetch weather data using the SheCodes Weather API.
+- Fetch weather data using the Weather API.

 ## Technologies & Tools
 - React.js